raktim022/Credit-Score-Classification/README.md

 # Credit-Score-Classification
- ##Given a person’s credit-related information, build a machine learning model that can classify the credit score into *Good*, *Standard* and *Poor*
+ ## Given a person’s credit-related information, build a machine learning model that can classify the credit score into *Good*, *Standard* and *Poor*.

 .There were two parts to the above task:
 - **Exploratory Data Analysis**
 - **Model Building and Training**